Sponsoring Spouse From India

-If you are marrying someone from India and plan to sponsor the person for a permanent residence in Canada, there are some important legal and practical information you need to know.
+If you are marrying or have married someone from India and plan to sponsor your spouse from India to Canada for a permanent residence, there are some important legal and practical information you need to know.
 Spousal sponsorship applications can involve complicating factors and exceptions that an immigration lawyer will help to highlight.
 A lawyer will provide a full analysis of your own situation and that’s why it’s important to seek legal advice before you begin the sponsorship process.

 Getting Married in India

 The Special Marriages Act 1954 outlines the rules and regulations that govern all marriages that involve a foreigner.
 The process of getting married to an Indian involves the following steps:

 Submit the Notice of Intention to get married